David Cohen (historian): Second World War and after

 In 1941 Cohen and Asscher were appointed by the German occupiers as chairs of the Jewish Council for Amsterdam.
 In September 1943, Cohen and Abraham Asscher were themselves arrested and taken to the Westerbork transit camp.
 Later they were deported from there, Cohen to the Theresienstadt concentration camp.
 There he survived the war.

 After the war, the presidency of the Jewish Council was severely criticized.
 In 1947, the Jewish Honor Council forbade him to fulfill a position within the Jewish community; this decision was canceled in 1950.
 Cohen did, however, regain his professorship after the war at the University of Amsterdam, where he retired in 1953.

 Family

-Cohen was the father of the architect Herman Cohen (1914–2005), who helped build the state of Israel from 1939 to 1967.
-One of his grandchildren is the doctor and former PvdA politician Rob Oudkerk.
-He was a brother of the well-known writer Josef Cohen.
+David Cohen was married to Cornelia (Corrie) Slijper (1881-1953) since 1912.
+He divorced her after the Second World War.
+Together they had three children, the architect Herman Cohen (1914–2005), who helped build the state of Israel from 1939 to 1967, nurse and resistance fighter Virrie Cohen (1916-2008) and Mirjam Cohen (1920-1990).
+One of David Cohen's grandchildren, son of daughter Virrie, is former doctor and former PvdA politician Rob Oudkerk.
+David was a brother of the well-known writer Josef Cohen.